soilwise-he/SoilWise-documentation/tech/docs/technical_components/transformation.md

     - Change data from one format to another
 - There should be an interactive editor to create the specific transformation processes required for the SWR.
 - It should be possible to share transformation processes.
-- Transformaiton processes should be fully documented or should be self-documenting.
+- Transformation processes should be fully documented or self-documented.

 ## Implementation Technologies

 We plan to deploy the needed capabilities to the SWR using two technologies:

 - [GDAL](https://gdal.org/index.html){target=_blank} is a very robust conversion library used in most FOSS and commercial GIS software.
 It provides a wealth of format conversions and can handle reprojection.
 In cases where no structural or semantic transformation is needed, a GDAL-based conversion service would make sense.
-- [hale studio](https://github.com/halestudio/hale/){target=_blank} is a proven ETL tool optimised for working with complex strucutred data, such as XML, relational databases, or a wide range of tabular formats.
+- [hale studio](https://github.com/halestudio/hale/){target=_blank} is a proven ETL tool optimised for working with complex structured data, such as XML, relational databases, or a wide range of tabular formats.
 It supports all required procedures for semantic and structural transformation.
 It can also handle reprojection.
-While hale studio exists as a multi-platform interactive application, its capabilities can be provided through a webservice with an OpenAPI.
+While Hale Studio exists as a multi-platform interactive application, its capabilities can be provided through a web service with an OpenAPI.

-The two services may be chained in a single workflow in some cases.
+In some cases, the two services may be chained in a single workflow.